SELMA-project/UC0-OpenSource/README.md

 <B>Online demo</B> version of SELMA UC0 is available at: https://selma.ailab.lv

-<B>How to use<B> video is available at: https://youtu.be/r4nsumsnR5M
+<B>How to use</B> video is available at: https://youtu.be/r4nsumsnR5M

 <B>The project</B> page is available at: https://selma-project.eu/